 He says that guests who come rafting are all here for a white water adventure, so there's no need to keep quiet.
 Open up to the other guests and you will find that you have lots in common.

 If you're really nervous there are lots of others who are too.
-If you're been rafting before in New Zealand, someone else has too (several of our guides have!).
-If you're travelling from Germany you'll be in the company of other Germans (we can almost guarantee, but if not, other Europeans for sure).
+If you've been rafting before in New Zealand, someone else has too (several of our guides have!).
+Maybe you're travelling from Germany.
+We know you'll be in the company of other Germans.
+We can almost guarantee it, but if not, other Europeans for sure.
 If you're celebrating a birthday people are going to want to celebrate with you.